sajayantony/obom_cli/README.md

 # SPDX to OCI Artiafact

-This is a simple tool to convert a SPDX to a OCI Artifact and push the SPFX to a target registry with annotations.
+This is a simple tool to convert an SPDX to a OCI Artifact and push the SPDX doc to an OCI registry with annotations.

 ## Build